gitmyles/Resume/README.md

 ## Summary
 Creative and adaptable software engineer (with 5+ years of experience) offering proficiency in scripting and object-oriented programming, as well as strong teamwork and communication skills.
-Seeking new opportunities to utilize my skills towards creating meaniningful software.
+Seeking new opportunities to utilize my skills towards creating meaningful software.

-_Specific interests: Artificial intelligence, UI/UX, music_
+_Specific interests: Artificial Intelligence, UI/UX, music_

 ## Technical Skills